Shared Heritage, Distinct Writing: Rethinking Resource Selection for East Asian Historical Documents: Appendix

 \subsection{Experimental Results}

 We evaluate models trained across various dataset combinations and tasks, with results shown in Table~\ref{tab:main_result}.
 Incorporating Classical Chinese resources yields minimal or non-significant improvements for Hanja documents across all tasks.
-For machine translation, significance testing via paired bootstrap resampling \cite{koehn-2004-statistical} reveals that only 2 of 9 test conditions show improvements.
-The largest gain (+1.01 BLEU for Hj$^{\text{L}}$-Ko) achieves only 60-65\% agreement with human judgments~\cite{kocmi-etal-2024-navigating}, while most conditions show decreases (-3.14 to +0.84 BLEU).
-For sequence labeling tasks (\ie NER and PR), 5-fold cross-validation with Mann-Whitney $U$ tests \cite{mann-1947-test} shows no significant changes ($p<0.05$) when adding Classical Chinese data, with F1-score differences ranging from -0.0215 to +0.0067.
+For machine translation, significance testing via paired bootstrap resampling \citep{koehn-2004-statistical} reveals that only 2 of 9 test conditions show improvements.
+The largest gain (+1.01 BLEU for Hj$^{\text{L}}$-Ko) achieves only 60-65\% agreement with human judgments~\citep{kocmi-etal-2024-navigating}, while most conditions show decreases or stagnation (-3.14 to +0.84 BLEU).
+For sequence labeling tasks (\ie NER and PR), 5-fold cross-validation with Mann-Whitney $U$ tests \citep{mann-1947-test} shows no significant changes ($p<0.05$) when adding Classical Chinese data, with F1-score differences ranging from -0.0215 to +0.0067.
 In contrast, Classical Chinese documents show significant performance improvements when trained with Classical Chinese resources, indicating successful baseline training.
+A qualitative error analysis of these results is available in Appendix~\ref{sec:appx_error_analysis}.

 Notably, models trained exclusively on Classical Chinese perform well on sequence labeling tasks for Hanja documents, with the Classical Chinese NER model outperforming Hj$^{\text{R}}$-trained model on Hj$^{\text{L}}$ data (0.7261 vs 0.7082 F1).
 While machine translation requires comprehensive language understanding and generation capabilities, NER and PR primarily capture character and word-level patterns.
-The smaller performance variations in PR task compared to MT and NER suggest that punctuation patterns may be more consistent across Sinosphere writing systems than other linguistic features.
+The smaller performance variations in PR compared to MT and NER suggest that punctuation patterns exhibit a degree of consistency across the Sinosphere writing systems.

 Our results reveal a clear division between royal and literary Hanja texts.
 Models trained on Hj$^{\text{R}}$ perform poorly on Hj$^{\text{L}}$ (BLEU scores below 11.82), with similar patterns in NER.
 This aligns with known linguistic differences between government chronicles, which follow strict guidelines, and diverse literary works by individual authors \citep{moon-2024-exploiting}.